davidafshepherd/Auction-System/README.md

-The AuctionSystem folder is the project directory.
-The pdf file is the specification of the online auction service.
+"AuctionSystem" is the project directory.
+"Online Auction System Specification.pdf" is the specification of the online auction service.